 - Foreign trained applicants who completed a program in another country must submit documentation verifying the equivalency of their program, as demonstrated by either:

-In Washington, there are 21 colleges/universities with state-approved teacher preparation programs and 12 state-approved alternative route programs.
+Please visit the PESB webpage for information regarding state-approved teacher preparation programs and state-approved alternative route programs.

 By submitting an out of state issued certificate and verifying 3 years of out of state experience, endorsements issued on your out of state certificate may be included on your Residency certificate.